Filters

 You can apply multiple filters to a single bot response or action.
 Bot responses or actions are shown to the users only if the query meets the criteria in the filters.

-In this part of the article, you’ll see how to use filters in 4 situations, each setting a different condition.
+In the next part of the article, you’ll see how to use filters in 4 situations, each setting a different condition.

 You want to use a chatbot to help your customers (in this case, students and teachers) find good books.
 You need to create different conversation paths for customers looking for student books and users who are looking for teaching resources.